Frodo45127/rpfm/docs_src/chapter_3_1_2.md

 This makes easier to keep track of the mod files, and you can even **put that folder under .git**, or any other version control system, as you can have an unpacked mod that you can pack with a single click (well, a few clicks).

 The `MyMod` Menu has the following buttons:
+- `Open MyMod Folder`: Opens the `MyMod` folder in your default file explorer.
 - `New MyMod`: It opens the `New MyMod` Dialog.
 It's explained under this list.
 - `Delete Selected MyMod`: It deletes the currently selected `MyMod`.
 This cannot be undone, so you'll got a warning before doing it.
 - `Install`: Copy the currently `MyMod` PackFile to the data folder of his game, so you can test your changes in an easy way.
 You can re-install the mod to test further changes.